splanck/vush/README.md

 - `exit` - terminate the shell.
 - `pwd` - print the current working directory.
 - `jobs` - list background jobs started with `&`.
+- `export NAME=value` - set an environment variable for the shell.
 - `help` - display information about built-in commands.

 ## Background Jobs Example